G. Aubrey Goodman: Early life and education

-Career in Malaya
+Malaya

 In 1913, he was appointed Attorney General of the Straits Settlements and served in that position until 1919, when he was appointed Chief Judicial Commissioner (Chief Justice) of the Federated Malay States.
 He was appointed Chief Justice of the Straits Settlement in November 1920, but died before he could take up the post.

 Goodman was knighted in the 1920 New Year Honours.